gemmas95/tech-test-expogroup/README.md

 This is the technical test for AdSecure

-Each exercice located in it's corresponding folder.
+Each exercise is located in it's corresponding folder.